Ocarina of Time - Debug Code

 - Now input the Debug code:

-The debug screen will not appear unless you press each button in the correct order (you also have to put the code in quite fast).
+The debug screen will not appear unless you press each button in the correct order.
 E.g.: In the first step you must press and hold 'L' then while still holding 'L' press and hold 'R' then while still holding both of them press 'Z', now let go of the buttons and do step two.

 Debug Code Information